B4PzwL3YVGa6/sparrowdo/README.md

     $ sparrowdo --local_mode

-Notice that you still need to define the host here.

 # Sparrowdo configuration via ini file

 You may pass _some_ sparrowdo client options via ini files at ~/sparrowdo.ini.